|

 (Moisture from termite activity can warp surfaces and mimic water damage.)

 Termites work silently, but their impact is loud when it hits your wallet.
-Ignoring a termite infestation gives the colony time to grow—and that means more damage to your home.
+Loa Angeles homeowners who delay termite treatment gives the colony time to grow and that means more damage to your home.

 The Damage Gets Worse Over Time